flipcoder/qor/QorBook.md

 ### Basics

-The following resources should generally be declared and added in *preload*.
+Nodes should generally be declared and added inside *preload*.
 If the resource requires explicit state changes (such as the playing of a sound), then that should _not_ be done in *preload()*, but in *enter* or *logic* instead, since this *preload* events would happen during the loading screen rather than